 How to Help

-Local businesses are encouraged to incorporate e-cigarettes and other electronic smoking devices into their tobacco-free and smokefree worksite policies and to prohibit the sale of e-cigarettes to youth.
+Local businesses are encouraged to incorporate e-cigarettes and other electronic smoking devices into their tobacco-free and smokefree worksite policies.

 For technical assistance or additional information, contact Gwyn Ashcom at 503-846-4544.